seatgeek/react-infinite/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+<sup>1</sup> In sum, Jest is a library that provides several layers on top of Jasmine.
+More information can be found on Facebook's [Jest page](https://facebook.github.io/jest/).
+<sup>2</sup> The directory name is specified by Jest.
+Tests can be written in JSX because they are first run through a preprocessor that compiles them to plain Javascript.